Moving to Barbados

-This makes personal space and time a highly valuable commodity here on the island.
+Personal space and time are a highly valuable commodity here on the island.
 It’s important to remember that things in Barbados don’t always run as smoothly or quickly as you would hope for, especially if you’re not familiarized with our concept of ‘island time’! 🙂

-The reality of island time means you will often need to manage your attitude and expectations of others so as to not let it negatively impact on your relocation experience and adjustment to life on the island.
-Patience really is a virtue you must possess if you are to settle into island life smoothly.
+The reality of island time means you will often need to manage your attitude and expectations of others not to let it negatively impact on your relocation experience and adjustment to life on the island.
+Patience is a virtue you must possess if you are to settle into island life smoothly.

-Being as prepared as possible prior to your move, and managing your expectations about life on the island, can help to eliminate stress and frustration during your relocation, and most importantly about your new life in Barbados, once you arrive.
+Being as prepared as possible before your move, and managing your expectations about life on the island, can help to eliminate stress and frustration during your relocation, and most importantly about your new life in Barbados, once you arrive.

 It’s essential to realize that adapting to a new culture and a new way of life can take some time.
 You may feel a roller-coaster of emotions, commonly known as culture shock.

-For a more in depth understanding of this interesting phenomenon, see our Totally Barbados article on Culture Shock – it’s well worth a read, especially if it’s looking likely that you will take that big step and move to Barbados.
+For a more in-depth understanding of this fascinating phenomenon, see our Totally Barbados article on Culture Shock – it’s well worth a read, especially if it’s looking likely that you will take that big step and move to Barbados.

 What to Pack?